Language Translation

 If bats must be removed, it is recommended to evict them in spring or autumn to limit trapping young bats inside and to identify entrance points on buildings and structures.
 First, identify where the bats are entering your structure by enjoying a nice sunset outside.
 Within an hour of the sun setting, bats should start to emerge.
 Make note of where they are leaving the structure to investigate during daylight.
 Next, follow up with eviction.
 This is typically done using one-way, funnel-shaped exclusion devices that allow bats to leave but not return.

 In Indiana, an individual person may take up to five individual bats within a 24-hour period from a dwelling (i.e., residence or place of work) if the bat constitutes a demonstrable but nonimmediate threat to human safety without a permit.
 Of course, any take should be done in a humane manner.
-Please report any bats taken to our sick and dead wildlife reporting tool, as injured or sick bats can be given to a permitted wildlife rehabilitator.
+Please report any bats taken to our sick or dead wildlife reporting tool.
+Injured or sick bats can be given to a permitted wildlife rehabilitator at the rehabilitator's discretion.
 Do not pick up a bat with bare hands.
 If a person has been bitten or scratched by a bat, contact a medical professional as soon as possible and have the bat tested for rabies.

 For other circumstances and larger bat evictions, a person must possess a permit or contract with a wildlife control operator.